Hiking the Andes or lounging on a private Caribbean island sounds like a dream - until you sprain an ankle, or get stung by a jellyfish.

 As for what types of drugs and medicine counts, they're technically the same ones that qualify when you're in the U.S. It must be used for medical care (general health and cosmetic purposes don't count), and needs to be legally purchased and prescribed.

-You may also use your HSA funds for medical care, as long as it's considered legal in the country where you had the procedure done.
+You may also use your HSA funds for medical treatments, as long as they're considered legal in the country where you had the procedure done.

 A few examples?